 Yes, the World Marathon Challenge is a member of the Association of Marathons & Distance Races (AIMS) and individual marathons are sanctioned by various national athletics federations including USATF.

-You register on this website under the REGISTRATION section.
+The next World Marathon Challenge will take place in 2026.
+You can register for the 2026 World Marathon Challenge on this website under the REGISTRATION section.

-The first marathon is scheduled to occur on 31st January 2025.
+For the 2026 World Marathon Challenge, the first marathon is scheduled to occur on January 31, 2026.
 See 'SCHEDULE & COSTS' for more details.

-The marathons are scheduled to take place at Novo (Antarctica), Cape Town (South Africa), Perth (Australia), Dubai (United Arab Emirates), Madrid (Spain), Fortaleza (Brazil) and Miami (USA).
+The marathons are scheduled to take place at Ultima Based (Antarctica), Cape Town (South Africa), Perth (Australia), Dubai (United Arab Emirates), Madrid (Spain), Fortaleza (Brazil) and Miami (USA).

-The entire trip, including the seven marathons on seven continents, international charter flights, and all related support is EUR 39,900 if paid in full upon registration.
-There is also an installment payment option in which competitors make three payments of EUR 14,000.
-See 'SCHEDULE & COSTS' for more details.
+For the 2026 race, including the seven marathons on seven continents, international charter flights, and all related support, is $48,000USD if paid in full upon registration.
+There is also an installment payment option in which competitors make three payments of $16,500.
+See 'REGISTRATION' page for more details.

-Yes, places are limited to 60 for the 2025 World Marathon Challenge in accordance with aircraft capacity constraints.
+Yes, places are limited to 60 for the World Marathon Challenge in accordance with aircraft capacity constraints.
 Some of these seats may be taken by media or non-running travelers.
-The advertised number of places available in the last four editions of the race have all sold out.
+The advertised number of places available in the last five editions of the race have all sold out.

 There is no set deadline for entering: places are strictly allotted on a first come first served basis until the race field is full.
 A deposit under the installment payment option will secure your place.